Dial-A-Mattress will begin a six-month test advertising

 "The demographics are unbelievable," emphasized Flamberg.
 "The average gay person in America has an income of $20,000 more than the per capita income in this country.
 They have plenty of discretionary income."

 Several other factors were also responsible for Dial-A-Mattress embracing this alternative market, continued Flamberg.
 "For us it is simple.
-The homosexual population overlaps all of the major markets we represent--New York, San Francisco, Los Angeles, Chicago.
+The homosexual population overlaps all of the major markets we represent--New York, San Francisco, Los Angeles and Chicago.
 It is a perfect fit in terms of our distribution.
 Also, no one else in the industry is doing this.
 Retailers tend to shun controversy.
-We wanted to take the high road and be the first to address this market." twin size futon mattress read post
+We wanted to take the high road and be the first to address this market."
+Find out more helpful information about twin size futon mattress

 Flamberg said the company plans to give the new campaign a six-month trial at which time the results will be evaluated.
 However, he noted, the response has already been favorable in Chicago, where there has been a slight increase in calls.
 "If the gay community responds, we will increase our advertising," commented Flamberg.